-- 424.375 1.
-Foster children must sleep in a room, designated as a bedroom, which must ensure privacy.
-Closets, partitioned rooms and similar areas are unacceptable areas for children to sleep.
+- 1. Foster children must sleep in a room, designated as a bedroom, which must ensure privacy.
+Closets, partitioned rooms, and similar areas are unacceptable areas for children to sleep.
 No child may be allowed to sleep in a detached building, unfinished attic or basement, stair hall or room commonly used for other than bedroom purposes. - 2.
-Rooms used by children for sleeping must have [3 feet of] adequate floor space between beds [4] to allow foster children and other persons to easily access beds and exits. - 3.
+Rooms used by children for sleeping must have adequate floor space between beds to allow foster children and other persons to easily access beds and exits. - 3.
 Dormitories housing more than six children are not allowed.
 Single rooms must be provided for those children whose behavior or development makes it desirable for them to have a single room. - 4.
-[Children] Except as otherwise provided in this subsection, children of the opposite sex who are 5 years of age or [older] more must not share a bedroom, and children [over] who are more than 12 months of age must not sleep in the same room with an adult.
+Except as otherwise provided in this subsection, children of the opposite sex who are 5 years of age or more must not share a bedroom, and children who are more than 12 months of age must not sleep in the same room with an adult.
 If a written recommendation by a provider of health care, psychologist, clinical social worker, clinical professional counselor or a child and family team is provided to the licensing authority, the licensing authority may authorize children who are 5 years of age or more to share a room or a child who is more than 12 months of age to sleep in the same room with an adult.
 A child of the foster parents who is 18, 19 or 20 years of age may share a room with a foster child of the same sex and similar age if this arrangement is appropriate based upon the circumstances and needs of each child.
 A child in foster care who is the parent of a child in the same placement may share a room with that child.
+The licensing authority may authorize a child whose gender identity or expression differs from the child's assigned sex at birth to share a room with a child of the opposite sex if the licensing authority determines that this arrangement is safe and in the best interests of each child.
+In making this determination, the licensing authority must consider: